unixunion/py-solace-provision/README.md

 ### Yaml Files

-You can get the YAML representation of a object with almost any of the get_* subcommands, though some fields should be commented out for compatibility reasons.
-See the data/ examples
+You can get the YAML representation of an object with almost any of the get_* subcommands, though some fields should be commented out for compatibility reasons.
+See the data/ examples.

+#### Saving Yaml

+The `--save` option writes out to the retrieved object(s) to the `--save-dir` location.

+    python pysolpro.py --save --save-dir savedata config get_msg_vpn --msg_vpn_name default

+You can also save multiple objects when using the "plural" getters.

+    python pysolpro.py --save --save-dir savedata config get_msg_vpns

+#### Saved File Naming / Mappings

+Due to the varying content types of objects, `data_mappings` from the configuration file are used to determine which key in the data to use for the filename, or alternatively hash the payload for smalled config increments.

 ### Optional Extras
 #### Tab completion

-pySolPro supports tab completion, and will create a cache file named pysolpro.cache upon first invocation. see https://kislyuk.github.io/argcomplete/ for more info
+pySolPro supports tab completion, and will create a cache file named pysolpro.cache upon first invocation. see [argcomplete](https://kislyuk.github.io/argcomplete/) for more info

     pip install argcomplete